dents0/demo-java-cloudrun-cloudsql/README.md

 4. Create a [database](https://cloud.google.com/sql/docs/postgres/quickstart-cloud-run#create-instance) and
 a [user](https://cloud.google.com/sql/docs/postgres/quickstart-cloud-run#create_a_user) for your application.

-5. Create a service account with the 'Cloud Run Developer', 'Cloud SQL Client' and 'Storage Admin' roles.
+5. Create a service account with the 'Cloud Run Developer', 'Cloud SQL Client', 'Storage Admin' and 'Service Account User' roles.
 Download a JSON key to use to authenticate your connection.
 Alternatively, configure the service account used by Cloud Run.

 ## Running locally